talenfisher/CIS152/README.md

 # CIS152 - Data Structures
-This repository hosts class material from CIS152 (Data Structures), which I took at Des Moines Area Community College in Summer 2017.
+This repository hosts class materials from CIS152 (Data Structures), which I took at Des Moines Area Community College in Summer 2017.

 ## Table of Contents
 1. [Syllabus](#syllabus)